Skip to content

 • A matching Config CR exists, but the actual configuration differs from what is defined in the Config CR.

-• SDCIO will act on these deviations based on the configured mode: revertive or non-revertive.
+• SDC will act on these deviations based on the configured mode: revertive or non-revertive.

 3. OVERRULED